embolaweb3/design-by-bid-article/README.md

 By integrating blockchain technology with zkSync, the DesignByBid smart contract revolutionizes the traditional DBB process.
 It automates key aspects such as bidding, milestone payments, and dispute resolution, ensuring that the entire process is transparent, efficient, and secure.

-If you're interested in implementing this system or have questions about the technical details, feel free to reach out!